KTM Train Malaysia, Singapore and Thailand (SRT)

 The Northern line takes you to the popular destination of Chiang Mai, while the North-Eastern and Eastern lines take you to the borders of Cambodia and Laos.

-All these railway lines are served by Bangkok's main train station, Hua Lamphong in the heart of the city.
+All these railway lines are served by Bangkok's new main train station, Bang Sue Grand.

 A short branch line leaves Bangkok from Thonburi station and has services to the west.